 Scholars continue in-depth study of their subjects via an undergraduate degree whilst also learning about teaching through training sessions, online modules and undertaking practical in-school experiences.

-We are currently looking for schools that have appropriate vacancies for Scholars to complete their Initial Teacher Training (ITT) in 2020.
+We are currently looking for schools that have appropriate vacancies for Scholars to undertake their Initial Teacher Training (ITT) in 2020.
 If you think that your learners deserve to be taught by passionate subject specialists who have three years experience and are committed to effective teaching and learning, then please get in touch.

 A graduate with a difference - bringing commitment, experience and enthusiasm